azeti/challenge-lead-developer/README.md

 1. Develop a small prototype (Backend and Frontend) that covers one of the above mentioned use cases.
 Your tech stack should consist of an event streaming system (i.e. Kafka, Kinesis, pub/sub, MQTT or similar), ReactJS for the Frontend and utilize one of Java, Kotlin, NodeJS, Typescript.
 2. Demonstrate the prototype and the architecture of it

-:attention: _This doesn't have to be a full blown software project but just a PoC/prototype, don't worry if you cannot cover TDD and a hollistic documentation, this is not expected in this PoC ;-).
+:bulb: _This doesn't have to be a full blown software project but just a PoC/prototype, don't worry if you cannot cover TDD and a hollistic documentation, this is not expected in this PoC ;-).
 Surely we love tests but we are aware of the efforts for such a challenge._

 # Leadership